Translate

 Bond is called in by M for a new assignment

 At Ormond Yard there is a lift of sorts but being so incredibly slow nobody seems to use it, preferring instead the back stairs.
-That’s probably also because the building comprises only four floors, and the tiny top apartment is mine.
+That’s probably also because the building comprises only four floors, and the tiny top apartment has always been mine.

-Winding up the cream blinds admits morning sunshine that glances across the roofs of Westminster that are still damp after overnight rain.
-Today I have no need of either umbrella or raincoat as M insists that agents are collected by car, undoubtedly a device to ensure that we are never late for our appointments.
+Winding up the cream blinds admits morning sunshine glancing across the roofs of Westminster, still damp after overnight rain.
+Today I have no need of either umbrella or raincoat as M insists that agents are collected by official car, a device to ensure that we are never late for appointments.
 I have brushed off my best Savile Row suit, bought as a pair two decades earlier, and found an appropriate silk tie to lift the pin stripe.

 As my few readers will know, I am neither the most cheerful person in the morning, nor the most loquacious, but Mireille’s infectious smile lifts my mood.